'Smallville' Actress Charged With Sex Trafficking

 Mack, 35, "recruited women to join what was purported to be a female mentorship group," said Richard P. Donoghue, U.S. attorney for the Eastern District of New York, in a written statement.
 "Victims were then exploited, both sexually and for their labor, to the defendants' benefit."

 Prosecutors allege that Mack was involved in the scheme with Keith Raniere, the leader of "NXIVM" (pronounced "Nex-ee-um").
-Promoted as a self-help group, the organization offers expensive courses that have in the past attracted support from high-profile people including Richard Branson.
+Promoted as a self-help group, the organization offers expensive courses that have in the past attracted support from high-profile people including businessman Richard Branson.
 Former members describe NXIVM as a "cult."

 In March, Raniere was arrested on sex-trafficking charges.
 The 57-year-old is accused of forming and leading a secret group within NXIVM called DOS, an acronym derived from a Latin phrase that loosely translates to "Lord/Master of the Obedient Female Companions" or "The Vow."